mbakeranalecta/sam/README.md

 * In revision 1f20902624d29dab002353df8374952c63fff81d the serialization of citations has been changed to support compound identifiers and to support easier processing of citations.
 See the language docs for details.

+* In revision defbc97c9bd592ab454296852c3d9a65e1007996 the command line options changed to support three different output modes as subcommands.
+Other options changed as well.
+See above for the new command line options.

 Please report any other backward incompatibilities you find so they can be added to this list.